makwaijun/personalwebpagev2/content/blog/Post68.md

 draft: false
 ---

 I was in the sea today.
 And saw the buoys bobbing.
-There is a destination to get to.
+I set a target; an unconcious marker to swim to before returning to shore.

-For we are boats, travailing on the open sea.
-But the winds buffet and blow.
+And while swimming, I we were boats, travailing on the open sea.
+But in the ocean - the winds buffet and blow.
 Mother nature is unpredictable.

 And so we need an anchor.
 Or anchor_s_, as I shall explain: